-Harm of smoking for the human body.
-Harm of smoking, dangerous consequences What are the social and psychological causes of smoking
+The harm of smoking to the human body.
+The harm of smoking, dangerous consequences What are the social and psychological reasons for smoking

-Smoking is one of the most harmful habits not only among young people, but also among the elderly.
-Many smokers do not think about the dangers of cigarettes, but smoking has a very significant effect on our health and life expectancy.
+Smoking is one of the most harmful habits not only among young people, but also among older people.
+Many people who smoke do not think about the dangers of cigarettes, but smoking has a very significant effect on our health and life expectancy.

 Smoking is the inhalation of smoke from the combustion of dry plant leaves.
-Columbus once rendered an invaluable service to Europeans by bringing tobacco to Europe.
-And if then only a select few were allowed to smoke, today many people are subject to this addiction: not only men and women, today smoking boys and girls, teenagers are not uncommon, and many begin to smoke in early childhood.
-Smoking people can be found everywhere and on the street and in the entrances, and near schools and playgrounds.
-There is an opinion among specialists that on a planetary scale today there are two reasons that contribute to an increase in the mortality rate: HIV infection and tobacco smoking.
+Columbus at one time provided an invaluable service to Europeans by bringing tobacco to Europe.
+And if then only a select few were allowed to smoke, today many people are susceptible to this addiction: not only men and women, today it is not uncommon for boys and girls and teenagers to smoke, and many begin to smoke in early childhood.
+Smoking people can be found everywhere, on the street and in hallways, near schools and on playgrounds.
+There is an opinion among experts that on a planetary scale today there are two reasons that contribute to an increase in the mortality rate: HIV infection and tobacco smoking.

 After I completely quit smoking, I no longer have a gloomy and anxious mood.
-Habit is a tyrant of people!
+Habit is the tyrant of people!
 (Shakespeare)

-Today, you will not surprise anyone with the message that smoking is detrimental to health.
-Labels on cigarette packages that inform consumers about the possible consequences of tobacco use do not reduce the number of people who buy coveted cigarettes.
-Smokers hear every day about the dangers of smoking, read terrible inscriptions promising a quick loss of health on packs, and regularly listen to the indignant exclamations of non-smokers.
-But, nevertheless, continue to smoke.
-How to explain it?
-Maybe just words about the dangers of smoking are not enough.
+Today, no one will be surprised by the message that smoking has a detrimental effect on health.
+Labels on cigarette packages informing consumers about the possible consequences of tobacco use do not reduce the number of people purchasing coveted cigarettes.
+Smokers hear every day about the dangers of smoking, read terrible inscriptions promising quick loss of health on packs, and regularly listen to the indignant cries of non-smokers.
+But, nevertheless, they continue to smoke.
+How to explain this?
+Maybe there are simply not enough words about the dangers of smoking.

 What does smoking lead to?

-I must say, scientists have studied in detail the components of tobacco smoke.
-A huge number of elements that are harmful to the health of a smoker have been identified.
-Many of these components begin their destructive action almost immediately after entering the body.
+It must be said that scientists have studied in detail the components included in tobacco smoke.
+A huge number of elements have been identified that are harmful to the health of smokers.
+Many of these components begin their destructive effects almost immediately after entering the body.
 These include nicotine and carbon monoxide.
-Others gradually accumulate in order to then deliver their destructive blow - polonium 210, benzanthracene, benzene, vinyl chloride.
-These substances are carcinogens - they cause cancer of the lungs, liver, stomach, tongue, laryngopharynx.
-Carbon monoxide, interacting with blood hemoglobin, disrupts its transport function.
+Others gradually accumulate in order to later deliver their destructive blow - polonium 210, benzanthracene, benzene, vinyl chloride.
+These substances are carcinogens - they cause cancer of the lungs, liver, stomach, tongue, and laryngopharynx.
+Carbon monoxide, interacting with hemoglobin in the blood, disrupts its transport function.
 The tissues of the human body suffer from hypoxia.

-Smoking is dangerous at any age, in adolescence it is even more detrimental.
-Smoking causes irreparable harm to the body, reducing its performance, affecting memory, worsening the taste, smell and color perception of the world.
-When smoking, the activity of various glands of the body, including the thyroid gland, is disrupted.
-Teenagers who smoke have more pronounced skin problems, such as boils or pimples, and slow growth and development.
-The main problem of teenagers who smoke is that while they are young and strong, they do not think about their health.
-Scientists have identified a pattern that people who started smoking in adolescence have worse health than those who started smoking in adulthood.
-Moreover, those who are addicted to smoking during adolescence tend to smoke for the rest of their lives.
+Smoking is dangerous at any age; in adolescence it is even more harmful.
+Smoking causes irreparable harm to the body, reducing its performance, affecting memory, impairing taste, smell and color perception of the world.
+Smoking disrupts the functioning of various glands of the body, including the thyroid gland.
+Teenagers who smoke have more severe skin problems, such as boils or pimples, and slower growth and development.
+The main problem of smoking teenagers is that while they are young and strong, they do not think about their health.
+Scientists have discovered a pattern that people who started smoking in adolescence have worse health than those who started smoking in adulthood.
+Moreover, those who become addicted to smoking in adolescence tend to smoke for the rest of their lives.

-It is a very sad fact that the number of smoking girls and women is growing every year.
-It should be noted that in about a couple of years it will be quite easy to distinguish a smoking lady from a non-smoker, even without using special devices.
-A smoking lady will be given out by a smoky rough voice, dull, gray skin, early wrinkles around the eyes, the smell of tobacco coming from a woman.
-The main changes that occur in the body are often carefully hidden from view.
-Women who smoke are more likely to experience menstrual irregularities, infertility, and early onset of menopause.
+It is a very sad fact that the number of girls and women who smoke is growing every year.
+It should be noted that after about a couple of years it will be quite easy to distinguish a woman who smokes from a non-smoker, even without using special equipment.
+A lady who smokes will be identified by a smoky, rough voice, dull, gray skin, early wrinkles around the eyes, and the smell of tobacco emanating from the woman.
+The main changes occurring in the body are often carefully hidden from view.
+Women who smoke are more likely to experience menstrual irregularities, infertility, and early menopause.

-Pregnant smokers who have not been able to give up tobacco cause even more misunderstanding among others.
-Most likely, they do not think about the harm caused to their unborn child by smoking.
-In such women, the percentage of stillborn children is much higher than in non-smokers.
-Nicotine that passes through the placenta into the blood of the fetus accumulates there and the concentration of nicotine in the baby's body exceeds the concentration in the mother's body.
+Pregnant women who smoke and fail to give up tobacco cause even greater misunderstanding among others.
+Most likely, they do not think about the harm that smoking causes to their unborn child.
+For such women, the percentage of stillborn children is significantly higher than for non-smokers.
+Nicotine entering the fetal blood through the placenta accumulates there and the concentration of nicotine in the baby’s body exceeds the concentration in the mother’s body.
 Nicotine causes oxygen starvation of the cells of the developing fetus.
 Smoking and failure to self-control this habit can lead to premature birth of a child.
 Children of smoking mothers, as a rule, are born much weaker than those of non-smokers.
-In addition, they are prone to various congenital pathologies.
+In addition, they are susceptible to various congenital pathologies.

-It is also better for nursing mothers to give up addiction.
-The baby not only inhales the nicotine coming from the mother, he also receives the lion's share of nicotine with her milk.
-Having examined the milk of smoking mothers, scientists have proved that a liter of such milk contains 0.5 mg of a lethal dose that can kill a baby.
+It is also better for nursing mothers to give up this bad habit.
+The baby not only inhales the nicotine coming from his mother, he also receives the lion's share of nicotine through her milk.
+Having examined the milk of smoking mothers, scientists have proven that a liter of such milk contains 0.5 mg of a lethal dose that can kill a baby.

 People suffering from problems with the respiratory and circulatory systems should also stop smoking.
-Nicotine leads to the fact that the heartbeat quickens, the vessels spasm.
-Scientists have found that in general, people who have had a stroke or myocardial infarction at a young age are chain smokers.
+Nicotine causes the heart rate to increase and blood vessels to spasm.
+Scientists have found that, in general, people who have suffered a stroke or myocardial infarction at a young age are heavy tobacco smokers.

-And of course, it is impossible not to notice that smokers cause irreparable harm not only to their health, but also to the people around them.
-People who are close to a smoker are also smokers, only passive and suffer from this habit much more.
-Such smoking is especially dangerous for expectant and nursing mothers, the elderly and adolescents, as well as for those who suffer from chronic diseases of the heart, blood vessels and respiratory system.
+And of course, one cannot help but notice that smokers cause irreparable harm not only to their health, but also to the people around them.
+People who are close to a smoker are also smokers, only passive smokers and suffer much more from this habit.
+Such smoking poses a particular danger for expectant and nursing mothers, the elderly and adolescents, as well as for those who suffer from chronic diseases of the heart, blood vessels and respiratory system.

-Tobacco is the cheapest, most “soft” drug, the severe consequences of which are not immediately noticeable, but manifest themselves in a more or less distant future, which creates the illusion of its harmlessness.
+Tobacco is the cheapest, most “mild” drug, the severe consequences of its use are immediately invisible, but appear in a more or less distant future, which creates the illusion of its harmlessness.
 (V. Bakhur)

-Today I want to tell you about a no less harmless habit - smoking.
-Of course, the harm caused by nicotine is less dangerous than alcohol, but nonetheless.
+Today I want to tell you about an equally harmless habit - smoking.
+Of course, the harm caused by nicotine is less dangerous than alcohol, but still.
 A drug is a drug.

-Most smokers perceive nicotine addiction as a harmless habit that helps to relax or cheer up, to keep themselves busy in moments of waiting or to become an excuse for a joint smoke break.
+Most smokers perceive nicotine addiction as a harmless habit that helps them relax or cheer up, occupy themselves in moments of anticipation, or become a reason for a joint smoke break.

-However, statistics compiled by the World Health Organization (WHO) indicate high morbidity and mortality due to addiction.
-According to statistics, smoking cigarettes tenfold increases the risk of bronchitis, emphysema, coronary heart disease, respiratory cancer, and this is not a complete list.
+However, statistics compiled by the World Health Organization (WHO) indicate high morbidity and mortality due to the addiction.
+According to statistics, smoking cigarettes tens of times increases the risk of bronchitis, emphysema, coronary heart disease, respiratory cancer, and this is not a complete list.
 In Russia, more than 300 thousand people die every year from nicotine addiction.
-The harm of smoking on the human body has been proven by many scientists of the world and does not raise doubts among doctors.
-So why don't more than 1.3 billion of the world's population quit smoking?
+The harm of smoking on the human body has been proven by many scientists around the world and does not raise doubts among doctors.
+So why don't more than 1.3 billion of the world's population quit using tobacco?

 Composition of tobacco smoke

-In recent years, the Ministry of Health has ensured that the deadly harm of tobacco to human health is indicated on packs of cigarettes.
-Before taking a puff, a person must know the truthful information and make a choice in favor of or quitting smoking.
-More than 3,000 chemicals are known to be in each cigarette.
-The most hazardous to health are nicotine, carbon monoxide, hydrogen cyanide, tar, benzene, formaldehyde.
+In recent years, the Ministry of Health has ensured that cigarette packs indicate the deadly dangers of tobacco on human health.
+Before taking a puff, a person must know the truthful information and make a choice in favor or cessation of smoking.
+It is known that each cigarette contains more than 3,000 chemicals.
+The most dangerous to health are nicotine, carbon monoxide, hydrogen cyanide, tar, benzene, and formaldehyde.

-Nicotine is perhaps the most well-known component in tobacco and tobacco smoke.
-It is he who is responsible for the painful addiction to cigarettes, which means that he is a narcotic substance.
-Dependence on nicotine is on the same level as addiction to alcohol, cocaine, heroin.
-This chemical disrupts metabolic processes in tissues, leads to vasospasm and slows down microcirculation, and changes the bioelectrical activity of the brain.
+Nicotine is perhaps the most well-known component of tobacco and tobacco smoke.
+It is he who is responsible for the painful addiction to cigarettes, and therefore is a narcotic substance.
+Addiction to nicotine is on the same level as addiction to alcohol, cocaine, and heroin.
+This chemical disrupts metabolic processes in tissues, leads to vasospasm and slower microcirculation, and changes the bioelectrical activity of the brain.

-Carbon monoxide displaces oxygen from red blood cells, which leads to its shortage in organs and tissues - hypoxia.
+Carbon monoxide displaces oxygen from red blood cells, which leads to its lack in organs and tissues - hypoxia.
 As a result, diseases develop in all body systems.
 Hydrogen cyanide belongs to the group of highly toxic substances.
-It destroys the mucous membrane of the respiratory tract, eyes, digestive tract.
-It has a general intoxication, which causes headache, vomiting, shortness of breath, palpitations.
+It destroys the mucous membrane of the respiratory tract, eyes, and digestive tract.
+It causes general intoxication, which causes headache, vomiting, shortness of breath, and rapid heartbeat.

-Tar is a resinous compound that turns smoker's fingers and teeth yellow.
-In addition, it is the main cause of the formation of cancer of the larynx and lungs.
-Formaldehyde also has a carcinogenic effect, destroys lung tissue, reduces its elastic properties.
-Benzene is highly active, affects all organs and systems, several times increases the risk of leukemia.
+Tar is a resinous compound that turns smokers' fingers and teeth yellow.
+In addition, it is the main cause of cancer of the larynx and lungs.
+Formaldehyde also has a carcinogenic effect, destroys lung tissue, and reduces its elastic properties.
+Benzene is highly active, affects all organs and systems, and increases the risk of leukemia several times.

 The effect of smoking on the body